 Progress depends on unreasonable people… The visionaries who flip the script.
 The dreamers who choose not to accept fear, constraints, and outside circumstances at an excuse for inaction.

 Being UNreasonable in this situation doesn’t mean you dispense with common sense and good decision making.
 It means you get outta your head, and into action.
 It means embracing the uncertainty, and pushing forward anyway.

-This is definitely not “business as usual” for anyone.
-It’s unusual, uncomfortable, and unpleasant, but it doesn’t have to be your undoing.
+In tough times like 2020 it definitely was not “business as usual” for anyone.
+It was unusual, uncomfortable, and unpleasant, but it doesn’t have to be your undoing.

 Let’s play a little word game: Think about all the negative, UN words you can apply here, and start editing them out of your vocabulary — and out of your business operations.